-2-[fluorine18]-fluoro-2-deoxy-D-glucose (FDG) which is an analogue of glucose detects the difference in glucose metabolism.
-Like glucose, FDG is transported into tumor cells, by means of glucose transporter protein and subsequently it is phosphorylated by an enzyme hexokinase to FDG-6-phosphate.
-As FDG-6-phosphate is not a substrate for glucose-6-phosphate isomerase (the next step in glycolysis), it is biochemically trapped within the cell.
-This process of metabolic trapping in cell constitutes the basis for imaging of distribution of tracer with PET.
-Since there is many fold increase in glucose metabolism in malignant tumors as compared to normal, it is easy to detect this difference in metabolism using PET.
-Therefore PET has high sensitivity and high negative predictive value as compared to conventional morphological modalities like computed tomography (CT), ultrasonography (USG), magnetic resonance imaging (MRI), which use size / density changes as the only or major criterion to distinguish between benign and malignant diseases.
-PET has well-established role in initial staging, restaging and monitoring the response to the therapy in the management of various cancers.
+2-[fluorine18]-fluoro-2-deoxy-D-glucose (FDG) is the key radiopharmaceutical PET imaging.
+FDG is an analogue of the glucose.
+Like glucose, it is transported into the tumor cells, by means of glucose transporter protein (GLUT receptors) and subsequently it is phosphorylated by an enzyme hexokinase to FDG-6-phosphate.
+As FDG-6-phosphate is not a substrate for glucose-6-phosphate isomerase enzyme (the next step in glycolysis), it is biochemically trapped within the cell.
+This process of high FDG uptake and trapping in tumor cell constitutes the basis for imaging of distribution of tracer with PET.
+Since, there is many fold increase in glucose metabolism in malignant tumors as compared to normal, it is easy to detect this difference in metabolism using PET.
+Therefore, PET has high sensitivity and high negative predictive value as compared to conventional morphological modalities like computed tomography (CT), ultrasonography (USG), magnetic resonance imaging (MRI), which use size / density changes as the only or major criterion to distinguish between benign and malignant diseases.
+FDG PET has a well-established role in initial staging, restaging and monitoring the response to the therapy in the management of various cancers.